 Facebook asks court to dismiss US government, states antitrust cases

-Facebook asked a federal court on Wednesday to dismiss major antitrust cases filed by the U.S. Federal Trade Commission and nearly every U.S. state, saying they failed to show the company had a monopoly or harmed consumers.

-WASHINGTON: Facebook asked a federal court on Wednesday to dismiss major antitrust cases filed by the U.S. Federal Trade Commission and nearly every U.S. state, saying they failed to show the company had a monopoly or harmed consumers.
+WASHINGTON: Facebook asked a federal court on Wednesday (Mar 10) to dismiss major antitrust cases filed by the US Federal Trade Commission and nearly every US state, saying they failed to show the company had a monopoly or harmed consumers.

 "By a one-vote margin, in the fraught environment of relentless criticism of Facebook for matters entirely unrelated to antitrust concerns, the agency decided to bring a case against Facebook," Facebook said in its response to the FTC complaint.